city-super/MatrixCity/README.md

     - **test**:  Test set data.
     - **pose/\<block_name\>**: Data splits and pose used in our paper.
 The unit of position is 100m and the rotaton matrix has already been normalized.
 Please refer to **scripts/generate\_split.py** to generate train/test splits for custom block.
 - **big_city**: Big City Map ($25.3km^2$) data, which has a similar file structure to the **small_city** directory.
 - **aerial_street_fusion**: The aerial and street data of the same area, used in our paper's Section 4.5.
+Please refer to **scripts/merge\_aerial\_street.py** to merge custom data of aerial and street modality with different resolutions and focals.
 - **small_city_depth**: Depth data for the Small City Map which shares the same camera poses as the **small_city** directory.
 The unit is cm.
 Please load it with **scripts/load_data.py**.
 - **small_city_normal**: Normal data for the Small City Map which shares the same camera poses as the **small_city** directory.
 Please load it with **scripts/load_data.py**.

 # MatrixCityPlugin
 Our plugin is developed based on the v0.1.0 version of [xrfeitoria](https://github.com/openxrlab/xrfeitoria/tree/v0.1.0).
 Thank [Haiyi Mei](https://haiyi-mei.com/) and [Lei Yang](https://scholar.google.com.hk/citations?user=jZH2IPYAAAAJ&hl=en) for their invaluable help and discussions for the plug-in development.
-> It leverages [Unreal Engine 5](https://www.unrealengine.com/) to automatically collect large-scale and high-quality city data from [City Sample project](https://www.unrealengine.com/marketplace/product/city-sample).
+> It leverages [Unreal Engine 5.0.3](https://www.unrealengine.com/) to automatically collect large-scale and high-quality city data from [City Sample project](https://www.unrealengine.com/marketplace/product/city-sample).
 >
 > Allowing researchers to flexibly control lighting, weather, and transient objects.
 >